 2: Increases Your Immunity

-The Royal College of Psychiatrists published a paper in the Cambridge University Press, highlighting the emotional and physical benefits of expressive writing, such as journaling.
+The Royal College of Psychiatrists published findings in the Cambridge University Press, highlighting the emotional and physical benefits of expressive writing, such as journaling.

-They evidenced a number of studies showing how journaling can improve your immunity.
+They evidenced multiple studies showing how journaling can improve your immunity.

 HIV patients were encouraged to write about emotional topics, in one such piece of research in New Zealand.